 Major extensions to the language and the JDK

-have been added with recent Java releases- most prominently "Lambdas &
+have been added since release 8 of Java - most prominently "Lambdas &

 Streams" in Java 8 and the Module System in Java 9.

 The new language features include lambda expressions and method references